COVID-19 Coronavirus Pandemic

 Can I still come for Acupuncture?

 The Superclinic downstairs IS NOT a fever clinic.
 They too are NOT allowing any suspected COVID-19 cases to enter.
+There is a clear path to the elevator and through the upstairs reception to my suite where you can travel without close contact with other people.

 As stated, if you meet any of the criteria above, you should not attend the clinic and self isolate.
 Otherwise the clinic will be running as usual.
 I am taking additional preventative measures such as: